nextgis/docs_ngmobile/source/editing.rst

    Editing line

-   The numbers indicate: 1 - Close editing (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6  - Delete vertex; 7 - Move point to the Red Crossover (Center); 8 - Move point to the current location; 9 - Start tracking mode.
+   The numbers indicate: 1 - Close editing (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6  - Delete vertex; 7 - Move point to the Red Crossover (Center); 8 - Move point to the current location; 9 - Edit by walk.

 .. note::
    If only one vertex remains in a line this line is deleted automatically.